softsuiteng/wjbmr/content/articles/pattern-and-outcome-of-childhood-respiratory-diseases-admissions-at-a-specialist-hospital-in-gusau-north-western-nigeria-a-four-year-review/index.md

 ---
-title: "Pattern and Outcome of Childhood Respiratory Diseases Admissions at a Specialist Hospital in Gusau North Western Nigeria a Four Year Review"
+title: "Pattern and Outcome of Childhood Respiratory Diseases Admissions at a Specialist Hospital in Gusau North Western Nigeria: A Four Year Review"
 date: 2018-09-15T10:00:00+01:00
 draft: false